rickballard/CoCiviumBackUp/insights/interpretive-vectors.md

 - Ideological lenses
 - Reward heuristics

-In Civium, we do not demand neutrality.
+In CoCivium, we do not demand neutrality.
 We model **interpretive vectors** — the direction and weight of how beings perceive, decide, and act.

 ---